sine2pi/Tensor-Rotation-Matrix/README.md

 - **Custom Rotation Matrix**:
   - The ability to customize the rotation matrix for different dimensions and angles provides fine-grained control over the transformations applied to the input data.

-The `q_rotation` method in the `rotary` class provides quaternion-based rotation of a tensor, which is then used in conjunction with the rotation matrix to perform positional encoding transformations.
-Here’s how they interact:

-### Quaternion Rotation (`q_rotation` Method)
-The `q_rotation` method is used to apply quaternion-based rotations to the input tensor.
-Quaternions are a mathematical representation that provides efficient computation for 3D rotations.

-### Rotation Matrix (`rotation_matrix` Method)
-The `rotation_matrix` method constructs a rotation matrix for the specified dimensions, which is used to apply the rotation to the tensor.

 ### Interaction Between `q_rotation` and `rotation_matrix`